(KMBN302) Unit 3: Entrepreneurial Finance

 In short, EOUs get tax breaks and other government support to encourage exports, while initiatives for inclusive growth ensure that the benefits of these EOUs reach a broader population, creating a more balanced economic development.

-Overview of MSME policy of government in India
+Overview of MSME policy of Government in India

 The Micro, Small, and Medium Enterprises (MSME) policy in India is a government initiative designed to support small businesses.
 These businesses are crucial to the economy because they create jobs, promote innovation, and help boost exports.